 Last Reported Results and Surprise History

-Over the last four quarters, Shopify surpassed consensus EPS estimates two times.
-The company topped consensus revenue estimates two times over this period.
+Over the last four quarters, the company surpassed EPS estimates just once.
+The company topped consensus revenue estimates just once over this period.

 Shopify is graded D on this front, indicating that it is trading at a premium to its peers.
 Click here to see the values of some of the valuation metrics that have driven this grade.

 The facts discussed here and much other information on Zacks.com might help determine whether or not it's worthwhile paying attention to the market buzz about Shopify.
-However, its Zacks Rank #2 does suggest that it may outperform the broader market in the near term.
+However, its Zacks Rank #3 does suggest that it may perform in line with the broader market in the near term.